mrandri19/mrandri19.github.io/_posts/2019-08-08-modern-text-rendering-linux-ep2.md

 [part 1]({{ site.baseurl }}{% post_url 2019-07-18-modern-text-rendering-linux-ep1 %}) and
 [Overview]({{ site.baseurl }}{% post_url 2019-07-24-modern-text-rendering-linux-overview %}).

-In this post I will show how to render a glyph to an image, the differences between grayscale and LCD (subpixel) antialiasing, and then discuss gamma encoding and LCD filtering.
+In this post I will show how to render a glyph to an image and the differences between grayscale and LCD (subpixel) antialiasing.

 ## Setup